usc-cloud/parallel-louvain-modularity/README.md

 Note: You may need to install a git client to download the repository.

-Future enhancements
+MapReduce version
 -------------------
-Given the wide spread adoption of the cloud based frameworks a Map Reduce version of the proposed algorithm will be delivered.
+Given the wide spread adoption of the cloud based frameworks a Map Reduce version of the proposed algorithm was implemented as well and is available [here](https://github.com/usc-cloud/hadoop-louvain-community)

 Installation